gesimorris/Medication-Reminder/README.md

 ## Welcome!

-Thank you for using this app This guide will help you get started and understand the app's features.
+Thank you for using this app!
+This guide will help you get started and understand the app's features.

 ## Getting Started